enoklearn/engineering/exercises/monitoring/golden-dashboard.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

-1. Sign in to your DataDog account.
+1. Sign in to your DataDog account
-2. Create a new dashboard.
+2. Create a new dashboard
-3. Add a graph to the dashboard that shows the golden signals of your application.
+3. Add a graph to the dashboard that shows the golden signals of your application
-4. Review the results with your mentor.
+4. Review the results with your mentor

 ## Questions